-Improvements to IFRSs (May 2010, effective mainly for financial periods starting January 1, 2011 or thereafter).
-Through the Annual Improvement process, minor, non-urgent amendments to standards are collected in a single document and advantage of the standards are collected in a single document and adopted once a year.
+tive mainly for financial periods starting January 1, 2011 or thereafter).

+Through the Annual Improvement process, minor, non-urgent amendments to standards are collected in a single document and adopted once a year.
 Amendments included in this project concern a total of 6 standards.
 The amendments to these standards have not yet been approved for application within EU.